 Shima Oliaee is a first generation American, born and raised in Nevada.

-She is the co-creator of the nine-part podcast series Dolly Parton’s America, which received several national awards including a George Foster Peabody Award, an Edward R Murrow Award, and the National Headliner Award for Radio.
-This year her story The Flag and the Fury won a 2021 duPont-Columbia Award for best audio documentary.
+She is the co-creator of the nine-part podcast series Dolly Parton’s America, which received several national awards including a George Foster Peabody Award, an Edward R Murrow Award, and a New York Festival of the Arts Award.
+This year her story The Flag and the Fury won a 2021 duPont-Columbia Award and Best in Show at the National Headliner Awards for best audio documentary.

-After studying music and cinema-television at USC’s Thornton School of Music, she received her graduate degree in cross-cultural psychology, worked as a teacher, translated for the UN, volunteered to raise young women revolutionaries, and worked in comedy television, including the Golden Globe award-winning Brooklyn Nine-Nine - before returning to her first love, audio.
+After studying music and cinema-television at USC’s Thornton School of Music, she received her graduate degree in psychology, worked as a teacher, translated for the UN, volunteered to raise young women revolutionaries, and worked in comedy television - including the Golden Globe winning Brooklyn Nine-Nine - before returning to her first love, audio.

-Shima reported Radiolab’s sexual consent series In the No. She produced and reported the remix of Kerning Cultures’ Lebanon USA, as well as the Stitcher mini-series UnErased: A History of Conversion Therapy in America, which KQED News called the best podcast of 2018.
+Shima reported Radiolab’s sexual consent series In the No. She produced and reported the remix of Kerning Cultures’ Lebanon USA, and the Stitcher miniseries UnErased: A History of Conversion Therapy in America, which KQED News called the best podcast of 2018.

 This summer she co-hosted and created the mini-series The Vanishing of Harry Pace for Radiolab.
 She is currently reporting and producing her next series.
 You can find her at Osm Audio.
 Email her at shima.oliaee(at)gmail.com.